 Heartburn: an annoying yet very common pregnancy symptom.
 For relief rub two drop of peppermint oil on your chest or for more severe cases put two drops in a capsule and take it internally.
 Di Gize blend rubbed directly on the abdomen can also help alleviate heartburn

 Insomnia: Getting a good nights rest can be tough when your pregnant and I’ve experienced mild insomnia this pregnancy.
+My friend has suggested I get a Leesa mattress to help with my insomnia even more so I’ll have to take a look at them.
 Nothing worse than being dead tired and not being able to sleep.
 What has helped me is diffusing Peace & Calming blend in our bedroom.
 You can also rub Peace & Calming or lavender on the bottoms of your feet before bed.
 Peace & Calming should be diluted 50/50 if rubbed on the skin.

 Breech Babies: My son was breech until 38 weeks and I wish I had known about essential oils then.
 If your baby is breach Peppermint apply peppermint to the abdomen or several drops of myrrh.
 The great thing about using essential oils to try and turn a breech baby is that it is an extremely gentle and easy method compared to other methods.

 Water Retention: Swelling is a very uncomfortable symptom that usually comes in the third trimester of pregnancy.
 Use a drop of Cypress and Tangerine oil in water every morning to help with swelling.